ejayynt/Deep-Research-using-Agentic-AI/README.md

 ## Models
 As of now, three agents are working.
 The LLM used is from Mistral AI.
 Each agent has a specific task:
 ### Researcher:
-Searches and extracts key insights, facts, and contradictions from web sources in real time with the help of Tavily.
+Searches and extracts key insights, facts, and contradictions from web sources in real-time with the help of Tavily.
 It summarizes findings, documents sources for reference, and prepares structured research notes for the next step.
 ### Synthesizer:
 Analyze, organize, and structure the information the research agent obtains into a logical structure.
 It looks for patterns, relationships, and contradictions in the research to provide a more factual answer.